-- County revenues consist of state and federal dollars along with locally generated funds. - State and federal revenues pay for health and human services, roads, transit, criminal justice activities, and other services. - Local revenues, particularly property tax dollars, are important because they are mostly "discretionary" and can be spent on various local priorities. - In 2015-16, state and federal revenues comprised nearly half (47.1 percent) of all county revenues across the state. - Property taxes made up almost one-fifth (19.5 percent) of total county revenues in 2015-16.
+County revenues consist of state and federal dollars along with locally generated funds.

+- State and federal revenues pay for health and human services, roads, transit, and other services. - Local revenues, particularly property tax dollars, are important because they are mostly "discretionary" and can be spent on various local priorities.

+In 2019-20, more than half of county revenues statewide came from the state government, the federal government, and local property taxes.

-State and Federal Funds Combined Comprise Nearly Half of Total County Revenues, 2015-16
+State Funds, Property Taxes, and Federal Funds Account

+for More Than Half of Total County Revenues, 2019-20